-In order to administer a Tx CDBG contract awarded in PY 2012, the administrator (contracted administrators on behalf of the client community or the city or county staff of self-administering award recipients) must attend, and retain the completion certificate, from the most recent cycle of Tx CDBG Project Implementation Manual workshops.
+In order to administer a TxCDBG contract awarded in PY 2013, the administrator (contracted administrators on behalf of the client community or the city or county staff of self-administering award recipients) must attend, and retain the completion certificate, from the most recent TxCDBG Project Implementation Manual training sessions or from other substitute training such as online certification training, provided by TDA.
+TDA will offer this required certification training within the six-month period prior to awarding any contracts funded with PY 2013 funds and will offer the certification opportunity on an ongoing basis.
 (This requirement excludes Texas Capital Fund and Colonia Self-Help Center Set-aside contracts.)
-The Tx CDBG contract recipient (city or county) is strongly encouraged to attend the Tx CDBG Project Implementation Workshops even if it anticipates using an outside firm to provide it with contract administration services.
+The TxCDBG contract recipient (city or county) is strongly encouraged to attend the TxCDBG Project Implementation Workshops, even if it anticipates using an outside firm to provide contract administration services.

-The Tx CDBG is under no obligation to approve any changes in a performance statement of a Tx CDBG contract that would result in a program year score lower than originally used to make the award if the lower score would have initially caused that project to be denied funding.
-This does not apply to colonia self-help centers or the Texas Capital Fund.
+TDA is under no obligation to approve any changes in a performance statement of a TxCDBG contract that would result in a score lower than originally used to make the award for the program year if the lower score would have initially caused that project to be denied funding.
+This does not apply to colonia self-help centers.